Macron seeks to sway Saudi's MBS on Ukraine in Paris talks

 PHOTO

-French President Emmanuel Macron on Friday hosts Saudi Arabia's Crown Prince Mohammed bin Salman for talks in Paris, seeking to nudge the de-facto leader of the oil-rich kingdom into more full-throated support of Ukraine against the Russian invasion.
+French President Emmanuel Macron on Friday hosted Saudi Arabia's Crown Prince Mohammed bin Salman for talks in Paris, seeking to nudge the de-facto leader of the oil-rich kingdom into more vocal support of Ukraine against the Russian invasion.

-The visit of the 37-year-old, widely known as "MBS", comes less than a year after his last visit to the Elysee Palace and underlines the warm relationship between Paris and Riyadh.
+The visit of the 37-year-old, widely known as "MBS", came less than a year after his last visit to the Elysee Palace and underlines the warm relationship between Paris and Riyadh.

-Over their lunch at the Elysee Palace from 1115 GMT, Macron is also expected to seek support from MBS to find a solution in the search for a new president in Lebanon, a stalemate that is causing increasing exasperation for France.
+Over their lunch at the Elysee, Macron is also expected to seek support from MBS to find a solution in the search for a new president in Lebanon, a stalemate causing increasing exasperation for France.

 His stay in France appears set to be a long one, with the crown prince due to attend a Paris summit on a New Global Financing Pact hosted by Macron on June 22-23.

-The prince can reside comfortably in France, given he owns the opulent Chateau Louis XIV near Versailles outside Paris, a modern building that seeks to replicate the look of French imperial palaces.
+The prince can reside comfortably in France, given he owns the opulent 7,000-square-metre (75,000 square foot) Chateau Louis XIV near Versailles outside Paris, a modern building that seeks to replicate the look of French imperial palaces.

 A French presidential official, who asked not to be named, said Paris wanted MBS to understand the scale of the Ukraine conflict and "help us speed up the final outcome of the war, which means a victory for Ukraine on the ground".